nap2000/docs/fieldTask-install.rst

 .. contents::
  :local:

-If you are going to be using Android phones or Tablets to complete surveys then you will want to install FieldTask on these devices.
+If you intend to use Android phones or Tablets to complete surveys, then you will want to install FieldTask on these devices.
 Alternatively you can complete surveys in browsers using Webforms.

 You can `get FieldTask from the Google Play store <https://play.google.com/store/apps/details?id=org.smap.smapTask.android>`_.
 This is the easiest